 2.1.
 Study site

 Aldabra Atoll (9°25′0″ S, 46°24′59″ E; land area 155 km2) is a large (34 km × 14 km) raised atoll in the Western Indian Ocean, which forms part of the Seychelles archipelago.
-It is ca. 1100 km south-west of Mahé, the main island of the Seychelles, and ca. 400 km from Madagascar (Fig. 1).
+It is ca. 1100 km south-west of Mahé, the main island of the Seychelles, and ca. 400 km north of Madagascar (Fig. 1).
 Aldabra is composed of a characteristic and irregular coral limestone formation called ‘champignon’.
 The terrestrial environment is dominated by dense scrub of varying height, either continuous or in a mosaic with open rocky ground (Hnatiuk & Merton 1979).
-Aldabra’s climate is determined by two distinct seasons: the wet season of the north-west monsoon from November to April (Stoddart & Mole 1977), while between May to October there is lower rainfall resulting from the south-east trade winds.
+Aldabra’s climate is defined by two distinct seasons: the wet season of the north-west monsoon from November to April (Stoddart & Mole 1977), while between May to October there is lower rainfall resulting from the south-east trade winds.

 2.2.
 Survey design and sampling

 The distribution of Birgus latro is thought to be structured by distance from the coastline (Schiller 1992).
-Therefore we conducted B. latro population surveys along two transects established on existing walking trails at different distances from the shore (Fig. 1) on the island of Picard, one of the four islands of Aldabra.
-Both transects were divided into 50-m sections.
+Population surveys of B. latro were conducted along two transects established on existing walking trails at different distances from the shore (Fig. 1) on the island of Picard, one of the four islands of Aldabra.
+Both transects were divided into 50 m sections.
 The ‘shore’ transect was 1.4 km long and 1–26 m from the shore (high water mark).
 The ‘inland’ transect was 1.8 km long and 38–177 m from the shore.
-We surveyed both transects simultaneously (one person walking each transect, taking an average of 90 mins) after sunset, every two weeks between January 2007 and May 2016.
+We surveyed each transect (two people walking the transects, taking an average of 90 mins) after sunset, every two weeks between January 2007 and May 2016.

 All B. latro individuals encountered within 5 m on either side of the mid-transect line were recorded.
-For each individual encounter, we recorded the following parameters: (i) distance to the mid-transect line (estimated to nearest meter); (ii) sex (female B. latro possess three large, feathery pleopods on the ventral surface of their abdomen to support their egg-masses; Fletcher 1993), and for females, whether carrying eggs or not; (iii) thoracic length (linear distance between anterior and posterior borders of the thoracic groove, measured with vernier calipers; Helfman 1973 cited by Amesbury 1980); (iv) moult, measured as the degree of pleonal expansion (Amesbury 1980, Fletcher et al. 1990, Held 1963 cited by Drew et al. 2010) using a four-level categorical scale: category: (1) all tergal plates touching each other or only a small gap between the most posterior tergal plate (first plate) and the second plate; (2) pleon slightly swollen and fleshy abdomen visible between first and second plates, and somewhat visible between second and third plates; (3) pleon swollen and fleshy abdomen clearly present between first, second and third plates, and somewhat visible between third and fourth plates; and (4) strongly swollen pleon with fleshy abdomen visible between all tergal plates.
+For each individual encounter, we recorded the following parameters: (i) distance to the mid-transect line (estimated to nearest meter); (ii) sex (female B. latro possess three large, feathery pleopods on the ventral surface of their abdomen to support their egg-masses; Fletcher 1993), and for females, whether carrying eggs or not; (iii) thoracic length (linear distance between anterior and posterior borders of the thoracic groove, measured with Vernier calipers; Helfman 1973 cited by Amesbury 1980); (iv) moult, measured as the degree of pleonal expansion (Amesbury 1980, Fletcher et al. 1990, Held 1963 cited by Drew et al. 2010) using a four-level categorical scale: category: (1) all tergal plates touching each other or only a small gap between the most posterior tergal plate (first plate) and the second plate; (2) pleon slightly swollen and fleshy abdomen visible between first and second plates, and somewhat visible between second and third plates; (3) pleon swollen and fleshy abdomen clearly present between first, second and third plates, and somewhat visible between third and fourth plates; and (4) strongly swollen pleon with fleshy abdomen visible between all tergal plates.

 2.3.
 Habitat classification

-We considered the habitat along the transects to be representative of the dominant landscape on Aldabra. .
-However, to control for potential habitat effects, we determined habitat composition using high resolution satellite imagery, which was classified into eight different habitat types (open mixed scrub, exposed surface, standard mixed scrub, grasses, mangrove, sand, dense Pemphis acidula bush, and champignon (Walton et al. 2019).
-In each 50-m transect section we calculated the percentage of area occupied by the different habitat types by counting the number of pixels of each habitat type that overlapped with the transect area .
+To control for potential habitat effects, we used a habitat classification (Walton et al. 2019) to determine the eight habitat categories that were intersected by the transects..
+In each 50 m transect section we calculated the percentage of area occupied by the different habitat types by counting the number of pixels of each habitat type that overlapped with the transect area .

 2.4.
 Data analysis